kulics/koral/book-en/document.md

 E.g:
 ```
 Print( peter.Get_girl_friend() )
-` Printed the name of a girlfriend of a student `
 ```
 Like data attributes, functions can also be private identifiers.
 Functions that use private identifiers also mean that only structures can access them.